Stanislav Gross: Prime minister

 In the 2004 European election, ČSSD lost badly and the popularity of the party was low; this led to the resignation of Špidla on 26 July.
 Gross was appointed prime minister on 4 August 2004 and his government was approved on 24 August.

 Gross was seen by his party as the last way to regain popularity and better handle future elections.
 This was proved wrong; in elections for regional assemblies and Senate elections, the Social Democrats failed again.

 Gross claimed he would modernise the party on lines similar to those followed by Tony Blair, but his short time in office and constant involvement with scandals did not give him any time to implement changes.
 His popularity started to decline, and his involvement in further allegations of nepotism, police corruption, suspicious dealings in state privatisations accelerated the decline.

 Financial irregularities

 In early 2005, Gross faced a scandal related to unclear origins of the loan to buy his flat.
 It was found that his wife was a business associate of a brothel owner who was later sentenced for insurance fraud to five years in prison.
 Criticism from the media and record public dissatisfaction grew into a government crisis.
 For three months, Gross tried to keep himself in power until he was forced to resign on 25 April 2005.
 His popularity sank to a record low, and trust in politicians among Czech people was shattered.

 In September 2005 Gross stepped down from his remaining position of party leader.
-The reason was growing suspicion about corruption during the privatization of the chemical conglomerate Unipetrol to the Polish concern of PKN Orlen, involving Gross.
+The reason was growing suspicion about corruption involving Gross during the sale of the chemical conglomerate Unipetrol to the Polish state-owned entreprise PKN Orlen.

 Gross denied all accusations as an absurd conspiracy against him.